 And we can’t forget about the puppy or kitten that all this is revolving around.
 That animal is going to rely on the person for everything from food and a place to sleep, to guidance on behavior and love.
 If that person cannot provide this to the animal, what does that puppy or kitten do?
-They may suffer from lack of exercise or attention.
+They may suffer from a lack of exercise or attention.
 They might also have medical issues that cannot be paid for.
 Worst comes to worst, that animal ends up in a shelter.
 From there, their fate is indeterminate.

 Shelter’s across the U.S. see a huge shift in the number of animals they have coming in during the months following the holiday season.
 As puppies and kittens lose the adorable baby-ness they had on Christmas morning, some people find themselves less invested.
 As they get older, puppies are prone to causing more messes and damage (especially in the case of larger breeds).

 Puppy training is not the easiest thing on Earth, and potty training takes its toll on every new puppy parent.
 If the new parent to this animal was unaware they were getting the pet, they may not be ready for the responsibility it entails.
-There only way out may be to their Christmas present to the shelter for someone else to take care of.
+The only way out may be to return their Christmas present to the shelter for someone else to take care of.

 Jennifer Galloway, Director of the Gulf Coast Humane Society in Florida, explains, “we’ve seen too often where the pet goes home and comes back a few months later because someone wasn’t happy with that selection, and they don’t bond with that particular animal.”
 She says that every year, a few months after the holiday season, they get more than 50 surrenders that were given as gifts.

-Unfortunately for the puppy or kitten, in the week or months since Christmas they have been growing.
+Unfortunately for the puppy or kitten, in the week or months since Christmas, they have been growing.
 They not only lose the endearing qualities that get tiny puppies adopted, but they may have been developing some less than ideal habits.
 Both of these things make adopting out the animals difficult.
-High numbers in the shelter during the first half of the year is just another challenge for each individual pup and kitten in their pursuit for a loving, forever home.
+High numbers in the shelter during the first half of the year is just another challenge for each individual pup and kitten in their pursuit of a loving, forever home.